5 Essential Tips for Commercial Construction Funding Success

 • Appraisals: Different ideas about how much the land is worth and how much the property is likely to be worth in the end.

-• In-depth studies, known as feasibility studies, assess whether your idea has a chance of success in the market, both financially and overall.
+• News about the environment: To identify potential environmental liabilities, Phase I or Phase II environmental studies are conducted.
+In-depth studies, known as feasibility studies, assess whether your idea has a chance of success in the market, both financially and overall.

 • Borrower Financials: tax returns, financial records for both the borrower and their business, and statements of cash flow.

 • Contractor Bids: Detailed, itemized bids from reputable companies that show how much the work costs.
+Specs, blueprints, and architectural drawings are all parts of specific project plans.

 • CVs of essential team members: Drawing attention to real-world experience.